Corey Maggette: Detroit Pistons (2012–2013)

 On June 26, 2012, Maggette was traded to the Detroit Pistons in exchange for Ben Gordon and a future first-round draft pick.
 After missing the first eight games of the 2012–13 season while nursing a calf injury suffered in preseason, Maggette made his Pistons debut on November 14, recording 9 points and 3 assists off the bench in a 94–76 win over the Philadelphia 76ers.
 He managed to play the next 17 games before being sitting out the rest of the season from mid-December onwards for personal reasons mixed with not being played by coach Lawrence Frank and citing his lack of interest in the game.

+In a podcast interview in January 2026, former teammate Charlie Villanueva revealed that the reason Maggette's tenure with the Pistons came to an end was due to the fallout from an altercation he had with rookie teammate Kyle Singler during a practice.
+Villanueva claimed Maggette punched Singler and knocked him unconscious.
+The story was also corroborated by former Pistons teammate Andre Drummond.

 Following the 2012–13 season, he became a free agent and subsequently signed a training camp deal with the San Antonio Spurs on September 30, 2013.
 However, he was later waived by the Spurs on October 15 after appearing in two preseason games.
 He later retired from basketball after 14 years in the NBA.